NobleMode/QuickTextTranporter/README.md

 ### Windows Firewall Configuration

-Use the included batch scripts for easy firewall setup:
+Use the included batch scripts for easy firewall setup (included in all published builds):

 **Option 1 - Automated Setup** (Recommended):
 - Run `setup-firewall.bat` as Administrator to automatically configure firewall rules
 - Run `remove-firewall.bat` as Administrator to remove the rules later
+- These files are automatically copied to all publish folders

 **Option 2 - Manual Setup**:
 1. Open **Windows Defender Firewall**